akkapakasaikiran/mdp-planning/README.md

 - `ALGORITHM` is one of `vi`, `hpi`, or `lp`

 The program computes the optimal value function and an optimal policy using the algorithm specified.
 The output contains these two, where the first column is the former and the second the latter.
+`vi`, `hpi`, and `lp` refer to Value Iteration, Howard's Policy Iteration, and Linear Programming respectively.

 ## Task 2: Solving a Maze